 Let's say you suspect potential managers are not "with the program."
 What should safety managers do to overcome this resistance?

-Determine why these managers have problems with the airline or the airport's SMS program.
+Determine why these managers have problems with the aviation SMS.
 A few reasons include:

 - Department heads feel that the SMS is making their jobs harder;

 - Poor understanding of the SMS requirements and processes for implementation.

 More reasons managers resist change can be found at this link.

-Tools in your SMS program to combat this resistance may include:
+Tools in your SMS to combat this resistance may include:

 - Informative and educational newsletters;

-- Walkthroughs using aviation SMS implementation software to educate and inform;
+- Formal and informal training using aviation SMS software tools to educate and inform;

 - Educational safety surveys;